 Pick up and drop off to the airport

 Support at the volunteer accommodation by on site staff.
 Someone is always available in case of emergency.

 OUR PRICES EXCLUDE:

 Flights to your destination

 Volunteers fly in and out of Cairo Airport and can start every Sunday or Monday of the year.
+You depart the Sunday that your project ends.
 There is some flexibility with the start dates of this project so please ask us if you are looking at a different start date.
 Your flight needs to land before 3pm and depart after 9am.